 It’s not only large businesses that are the target of hackers.
 As a small business owner, you need to be aware that the effects of a cyber-attack can be devastating, and that you need to take precautions.
 In most cases, it’s the security of your personal or business information that is most under threat and most likely to be compromised.

 Attacks vary in the form they take and the motives behind them.
 Cybercriminals may launch an attack to bring down networks and infrastructure, steal information or simply to prove a point.

 A cybersecurity expert can advise you on securing your computers using software and hardware solutions, while a security expert can ensure your servers and storage devices are kept secure in their physical locations.

 Any hazards to your business data and information an easily be prevented if you follow a set of best practices.
 Some security measures you should apply against the threat of online security breaches are:

 Protect your password

 Never share your password for a device used for business purposes.
 Periodically change your passwords to keep your devices safe from hackers.
-For maximum protection use at least fifteen characters long password with mix of letters, numbers, and special characters (capital letter) to strengthen your passwords.
+For maximum protection use at least fifteen characters long password with a mix of letters, numbers, and special characters (capital letter) to strengthen your passwords.

 Be sure to back up everything

-Back up all your data regularly to protect against, not just hackers, but natural disasters, theft, technical faults and device failures.
+Back up all your data regularly to protect against, not just hackers, but natural disasters, theft, technical faults, and device failures.
 Make copies of all crucial data and protect the copies from intruders.
 Not all information theft is carried out by hi-tech means, so don’t let important information simply walk out the door on a USB stick or compact disc!